DircePineda/DircePineda/README.md

 - ❓ Ask me about anything related to biochemistry or molecular biology

-- 🧠 Fun fact: Pigeons are navigation experts
+- 🧠 Interesting fact: pigeons are navigation experts

 - 📧dirce@protonmail.com